Mental Health Blog

 Symptoms of Grief

-In the case of a depressive episode triggered by grief, you may feel guilt unassociated with grief, feeling worthless, and suicidal ideation.
+In the case of a depressive episode triggered by grief, you may feel guilt unassociated with grief, feel worthless, and experience suicidal ideation.

-Getting a diagnosis and seeking treatments for depression can literally be life-saving.
-Therefore, it is crucial that you remain aware of what is happening to you as you seek the necessary help.
+Getting a diagnosis and seeking treatments for depression can be life-saving.
+Therefore, you must remain aware of what is happening to you as you seek the necessary help.

 Everyone copes with grief differently.
 What works for you may not work for others.
 You should find the best coping mechanisms for you, as you come to terms with your loss and eventually learn to be at peace with it.